rahulj51/miles2code.github.io/_posts/2021-03-13-electricdreams.markdown

 categories: Musings
 ---

 I dreamt about a different world yesterday.
 With a different physics.
 And biology.
-To move from one point to another, for example, the space in my dream world would explode in a billion splinters and reassemble to put you at your destination.
+To move from one point to another, for example, the space in my dream world would explode into a billion splinters and reassemble to put you at your destination.

 None of this is particularly important or new.
 But what is is the fact that even if I tried, my imagination would never create something like this consciously.
 And I have a very active imagination.

 The conscious brain forever copies and steals and gets inspired by the world around me - by the stuff I consume.
-My subconscious brain though sometimes reaches a realm of self computation where it starts building unimaginable realities.
+My subconscious brain though, sometimes reaches a realm of self computation where it starts building unimaginable realities.
 I wonder if this is the same experience that some hallucinogens induce.

 ### My experience with meditation